w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
 Provide some basic examples of accessibility barriers and how they impact people with diverse types of disabilities.
 Emphasize that accessibility barriers impact many people, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
 Explain how accessibility barriers are created through inadequate design and implementation, and provide examples of accessibility features and repairs.

+**Note**: If possible, refer to websites and/or applications that are familiar to students.
+Emphasize on the idea that these barriers can be solved if accessibility is taken into account from the beginning of the design phases.
+Provide examples of solutions to the accessibility issues mentioned by referring to the teaching materials for this lesson.
+Underline the relevance of implementing accessibility solutions for a full inclusion of people with disabilities.

 ##### Learning outcomes

-* Identifying some of the most important accessibility barriers in web content and applications.
+* Identifying a variety of accessibility barriers in web content and applications.
+* Identifying examples of accessibility repairs.
-* Acknowledging that bad practices in design and development processes are the cause for accessibility problems.
+* Understanding why inadequate design and implementation decisions might cause accessibility barriers.
-* Identifying some of the most well/known accessibility solutions that

 ##### Approximate duration.

-0,5 hours.
+45 minutes.

 ##### Suggested teaching methods

-**Presentational**: exemplify the most important accessibility barriers by providing students with examples of bad practices.
-Refer to websites and/or applications that are familiar to students.
-Emphasize on the idea that these barriers can be solved if accessibility is taken into account from the beginning of the design phases.
-Provide examples of solutions to the accessibility issues mentioned by referring to well-known accessibility resources such as those in the teaching materials for this lesson.
-Underline the relevance of implementing accessibility solutions for a full inclusion of people with disabilities.
+**Presentational**: explain some accessibility barriers by providing students with examples of inadequate design and implementation instances as well as of accessibility repairs.

 ##### Suggested activities

+* Promote a discussion in which students explain some accessibility barriers together with their corresponding repairs.

 ##### Suggested homework

+* Ask students to write one or two paragraphs in which they reflect on the accessibility issues mentioned and they identify possible remedies.

 ##### Suggested teaching materials

 * [Diverse Abilities and Barriers](https://www.w3.org/WAI/people-use-web/abilities-barriers/)
 * [Web Accessibility Perspectives *Videos(](https://www.w3.org/WAI/perspective-videos/)

-@@

 {% include excol.html type="end" %}